 I am a registered member of the BACP and an insured psychotherapist.
 I work in a NHS London hospital in secondary care, and also at a highly specialised Clinic for Dissociative Disorders; as both a psychotherapist and support therapist.
 I am also a guest lecturer at Tavistock and Portman and am a speaker at the British Psychological Society.
 I have a private practice office in Soho.

 I write regularly on mental health for Vogue, Refinery29, Modern Matters to name a few.
 I also consult for film and scripts for some large TV companies and production houses.

 My main training was at Regent’s University and The University of Liverpool.
 I have also attended courses at The Bowlby Centre and the International Society for Trauma and Dissociation.
 I am committed to on going training and attend various courses and professional development seminars.
 I am an active member of the Society for Existential Analysis.
 I also hold a BSc (Hons) in Psychology from University of Liverpool.

-My particular area of interest is Dissociative Identity Disorder, and working with complex trauma.
-My current research, being undertaken at Regents University, is exploring a psychotherapists first encounter with a D.I.D client, which aims to add to the discussion and thought around this often under researched phenomena.
+My particular area of speciality is working with complex trauma and Dissociative Disorders.
+My current research, being undertaken at Regents University, is exploring a psychotherapists experience of working with D.I.D clients, which aims to add to the discussion and thought around this often under researched phenomena.

 Below are some typical areas that I work with in private practice.
 I see a breadth of clients, from varying backgrounds.